cowofevil/flask-ligand-example/README.rst

 ===========================

 This example project has all the bells and whistles enabled for the `flask-ligand`_ library which can be explored by using the included `SwaggerUI`_ documentation.
-Follow the instuctions below to start start running a local Flask server to serve the `SwaggerUI`_ documentation.
+Follow the instructions below to start start running a local Flask server to serve the `SwaggerUI`_ documentation.